 The printed t-shirt business has been around a long time and continues to grow despite the current economic crisis.
 The next time you're at the mall or grocery store, look around and see how many people are wearing printed tshirts.
 This is your potential market share!
 These people typically own many printed tshirts, and will continue buying more.

 Now you understand why starting your own tshirt printing business can be your key to independent success, so what else do you need to know before taking the plunge?

 Now, research the REAL costs.
 Besides the equipment itself, consider the costs of the equipment's consumable items - inks, printheads, etc. Bulk ink printers (with refillable cartridges or containers) will have the most economic ink costs.
 Be wary of lower cost inks - if they aren't as vibrant, or if they wash out too easily, you could lose customers.
-MESA sells DTG Inks made by Dupont, the leader in the field, and at wholesale prices you can't beat.
+MESA sells DTG Ink made by Image Armor and Dupont, and at wholesale prices you can't beat.
 Find sources for all of your supplies at wholesale, if possible.
 Quality tshirts can be bought for as low as $1-2 each if you order in quantity, or can cost as much as $4 - 6 in very small quantities.
 Don't forget warranty and service - even the best equipment will occasionally need to be serviced.
 Steer clear of printers sold by foreign companies with no local service and 90 day warranties - you'll quickly spend much more on service and repairs than any amount you saved up front.

 Next, identify your strengths and weaknesses.
 It pays to really be honest here.

 - Are you good with people?
 If not, this may not be the best business idea for you, unless you have a business partner who enjoys working with people.